 As a third-year owner of a Gaggia MDF Coffee Grinder, I'd like to share a few of my not-so-secret tips for using this machine.

 Since this machine has 34 settings, I'll save you quite a bit of time (and coffee) and say that the best grind setting for espresso is going to be right around a number 6.
 Of course, there are going to be variables to this setting, based on the type of coffee or espresso machine being used; but a 6 would be a good starting point.
 You'll be able to adjust up or down a number or two from there.
 The first time I used the MDF I started at the halfway point, around an 18, and then adjusted down one setting at a time from there.
-After a well-spent hour of my life, I can now share my experience with you in hopes that you'll have a quicker and easier time dialing in your MDF.
+After a well-spent hour, I can now share my experience with you in hopes that you'll have a quicker and easier time dialing in your MDF.

 I use my MDF once a week to grind a pound of coffee for my drip coffeemaker.
 As most people know, drip coffee requires a courser grind than espresso.
 In this instance, I find that a 15 grind setting on the MDF works best.
 Most might consider the resulting grind to be too fine for drip coffee; but I feel I get a nice, rich, full-bodied extraction out of my drip coffeemaker with this grind setting.